A Safe, Skills-Based Progression From Purees to Solids

 Small bites are easiest for your baby to move over their gums to mash, chew and chomp.
 In order for baby to bite off and chew up larger chunks of food and tougher solids, he'll need to develop the most mature chewing skills, which usually don't emerge until 15 month or later.

 Because of babies' decreased ability to metabolize salt and to chew tough meats, fibrous fruits and veggies and other foods, Phase 5 meals can consist of many of the ingredients of your family meals, but may not look identical.
 For example, baby's taco dinner might include seasoned but unsalted ground meat, shredded cheese and very small cubes of avocado and tomato.
-This omits the added salt and the too tough hard or soft tortilla.
+This omits the added salt and the too tough or chewy hard and soft tortillas.

 Some signs of readiness for Phase 6 are when your baby has reached 15 months of age and is showing efficient chewing of larger, more firm soft solids.